What Is It

 Governance as Architecture

 SHA-256 governance hash required on every write mutation.
 MCP-API boundary policy ensures no tool handler directly accesses DynamoDB business tables, preventing transport-specific behavior drift.
-Governance data dictionary provides ontological enforcement with field-level validation.
+Write-source attribution on all mutations enables the audit Lambda to detect anomalies and alert via SNS.
+A CI-gated governance data dictionary enforces authoritative field semantics at both runtime and deploy time.

 Token Economy Design